 This course is designed to develop an in-depth understanding of the specific nature of early adolescence, the specific needs of young adolescents and the importance of collaborating with families and the entire community.
-15 hours of clinical field experience required.

 Offered fall semester in even years.